jasperanders/Bachelorthesis/Thesis/md/thesis.md

 Before thinking about how to obviate these cheating scenarios an important statement must be made: Cheating cannot completely be eliminated.
 There are always ways for students to engage in cheating.
 E-exams cannot change that.
 But compared to paper based exams some measures against cheating may be more effective.

-**Knowing a question.** As the question finding process in a time consuming process, a strategy can be to keep questions as secret as possible and reuse them throughout many exams.
-This is a rather uneffective strategie as platforms such as studydrive often provide comprehensive protocols from memory of the given exam.
+**Knowing a question.** As the question finding process in a time consuming process, a strategy may be to keep questions as secret as possible and reuse them throughout multiple exams.
+This is a rather uneffective strategie as platforms such as <studydrive> often provide comprehensive protocols from memory of examinees who have engaged in a given exam.
 E-exams can choose a different approach.
-Instead of having few questions and keeping them secret, e-exams can levarage collaborative question pools.
+Instead of having few questions and keeping them secret, e-exams can levarage large question pools.
 At a certain point it becomes unfeasable for students to prepare for every available question as question pools grow larger.
+The digital nature of these questions makes them easly shareable, allowing for larger question pools more quickly.

-**Cooperation with outsiders** and **fellow examinees**.
-For closed questions this cooperation can be prevented by using strict time restictions.
+**Cooperation with examinees.** For closed questions this cooperation can be prevented by using strict time restictions.
 As already stated above these questions fall in the category _Either you know the answer or you don't_ there is no need for a lengthy reflection period.
 As time constraints are tight, there really is no way of communicating with others and solving the question.
 For more open question types the time limitation is not as tight.
 At the same time answers require more in depth considerations.
 To ensure that students write down their own ideas and cannot share their thoughs, the copy and paste functionallity can be disabled.
 Further, e-exams can easily be randomized, thus preventing students form peeking or signaling solutions to eachother.

+**Cooperation with outsiders.** As decentralized e-exams are not conducted in a controlled environment, cooperation with outsiders becomes a bigger problem.
+Examinees could try to take the exam in the presents of a more knowing person.
+Some try to solve this problem by using proctored e-exams.
+These exams use live survaillance through webcam and microphone that is evaluated by a person watching in realtime.
+This apporach hardly scales as for every 4-5 students a supervising proctor is needed.
+While programs like <ETC Toefl> can make use of such a system, their test fees of (??250€??) leave room for addidional expenses.
+Although the live survaillance of stuents is not a valid option the psycological effects of being monitored can be leveraged.

+Thus a measure might be to make use of integrated webcams and microphones of the devices at hand.This video and sound data can be reviewed if needed.
+More importantly it creates a mental barrier.
+If examinees really commit to engage in academic fraud they will most certaily find a way to do so.
+The goal is simply to prevent those from cheating that would cheat if they would feel no threat of being caught.
+The sole existance of any measures makes the students behave more honest.
+Just as video survailance makes crime less common at public places <cite>.

 **Exploit environmental circumstances.** Again randomization can solve this problem.
 As questions appear in a different order for each student even multiple choice questions can not simply be copyed.

 **Use of unauthorized cheat notes or electronic aid.** Following the argument made about partial open book exams we find that besides time constraints no additional measures must be enforced.
 Cheat notes really are not of much help if there is no time to use them.

 We find these cheating scenarios to be to a large degree managed by e-exams.
-Still, as specific software is in use, the degree of cheating must constantly assessed and measure against bugs or security flaws must be identified.
+Still, as specific software is in use, the degree of cheating must constantly assessed.
+Measures against bugs or security flaws must be identified.

-The main points that were made about cheating in section <XX>, still hold true when talking about decentralized exams.
-A big difference however can be found in the authentication of students.
-In a central exam each students identity is checkt by an examinee.
-The students signature and the student identification card provide identification.
-In decentalized exams this direct checking is no longer possible.
-There is no satifactory solution to remotly checking a students identity.
-Still, e-exams have ways to deterr this kind of dishonesty.

-A first measure might be to make use of integrated webcams and microphones of the devices at hand.
-This low key supervison creates a barrier.
-Students get a feeling of doing really commiting academic fraud.
-This is important, as students who really put energy into faking their identity can fool the decentral system just as easily as the central system.
-The sole existance of any measures makes the students behave more honest.
-Just as video survailance makes crime less common at public places <cite>.
-This video and sound data can be reviewed if needed.

-We find a similar measure enforced with proctoring systems.
-In such a system the student is constantly survailled thrugh their webcam.
-A big difference to the above is that the given proctor reviews the exam the whole time.
-This is badly scalabel as for every 4-5 students a proctor is needed.
-Programs like <ETC Toefl> can make use of such a system but in their specific case test fees for students are enormous (??250€??) when compard to universities.

 ### Transparency

-Matching design principles:

--
+The examination process should be transparent for examinees.
+Examinees must be able to understand their mistakes and shortcomings.
+This of course implies that the exam software provides ways to give some kind feedback.
+Second, as examiners are not free of mistakes, corrections can sometimes be faulty.
+Well implemented transparency allows students to review the examiners correction and possibly contest against singel corrections.
+Important to mention is, that every student should get the chance to review their exam.
+The digital nature of e-exams makes this degree of transparency easly realizable.
+Sending a corrected digital copy of an exam, lets examinees review their answers and understand their gaps in knowledge.
+Contestance against singel questions could also be processed in the exam software.

-### Protection of Data
+### Attributability, Protection of Data and Integrety

-### Integrety

-### Attributability
+Exam data is highly sensetive and demands high levels of information security.
+As with any information system, basic information security principles apply.
+The following points prove to be of special importance.

+Exam data must be uniquely tracable to examinees.
+This can be easly realized by having examinees log into an user account before they can perform any action.
+Examinees either get a unique identifier in-software or a unique identifier that is provided by the testing authotity.
+Anything they do is then linked to their user id.

+To assure solid data protection, strong user rights management must be enacted to assure that only authorzied groups can see or correct exams.
+Data in this way is largely protected from missuse.
+This measure ties into the intergrety of exam data.
+As access is restricted exam data cannot be changed.
+To provide even more security anserwed questions can be send to a central server instance as soon as students start answering the next question.
+Further frequent database backups of the exam data should be standard procedure.

+Another consideration to take into account is the availabiltiy of the softwares source code.
+Processes should be completely transparent and comprehensible.
+Exam authorties should be able to host exams by them selves.
+This can be achived by providing the exam providing software in open source format.
+This has the addintional benefit that such software can benefit of crowd particpation.

 ## Software